Evaluating Visual Odometry Methods for Autonomous Driving in Rain: EVALUATED VISUAL ODOMETRY ALGORITHMS

 \subsection{DROID-SLAM based Heuristic Approach}

 We propose a variant of DROID-SLAM algorithm to include additional map information and heuristics for the DROID-SLAM algorithm to detect and improve upon poor localization in rain conditions for stereo camera setup \cite{tan_localization_2023}.
-The map information could be easily obtained from any online routing services, which is used to provide a conservative global reference path (CGRP) to improve localization accuracy.
-The heuristics (H) are designed to dynamically modify the keyframe selection criteria depending on the image blurriness.
-The higher the blur, the more keyframes should be taken to reduce the inaccuracies caused by the blur.
+The map information could be easily obtained from any online routing services, which is used to provide a conservative global reference path (CGRP).
+The heuristics (H) are designed to dynamically modify the keyframe selection criteria depending on the confidence of the feature matching.
+The lower the confidence, the more keyframes should be taken to reduce the inaccuracies caused by a lower confidence estimation.
 Such a design improves localization robustness and accuracy.